Afonya

-Afonya (Афоня) is a Soviet comedy and drama film produced by Mosfilm and first released in 1975.
+Afonya (Афоня) is a Soviet romantic comedy-drama film produced by Mosfilm and first released in 1975.
 The film became the Soviet box office leader of 1975 with a total of 62.2 million ticket sales.
 The film was shot on location in Yaroslavl.

 Plot summary

-Plumber – Afanasy Borshchov (Afonya) (Leonid Kuravlev) and his friend Fedulov (Borislav Brondukov) spend all day and night avoiding work and finding opportunities to drink.
+Plumber – Afanasy "Afonya" Borshchov (Leonid Kuravlev) and his friend Fedulov (Borislav Brondukov) spend all day and night avoiding work and finding opportunities to drink.
 Afanasy takes "kickbacks" from clients and is often in trouble with the local committee for his behaviour.
 Afanasy also often uses foreign or old-fashioned names to introduce himself to strangers to seem more interesting.

 Afanasy meets plasterer Kolya (Yevgeny Leonov) in a pub, gets drunk and comes home.
 When his girlfriend sees the state he's in, she leaves him.
 The next morning he can't even remember yesterday's drinking companion.